 The surface brightess reported below is an indication of the brightness per unit of angular area of NGC 7444.

 Apparent size of NGC 7444The following table reports NGC 7444 apparent angular size.
 The green area displayed on top of the DSS2 image of NGC 7444 is a visual representation of it.

 The image below is a photograph of NGC 7444 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-NGC 7444 - Lenticular Galaxy is classified as Lenticular (S0) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 7444 - Lenticular Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 7444 - Lenticular Galaxy in Aquarius is classified as Lenticular (S0) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 7444 - Lenticular Galaxy in Aquarius in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of NGC 7444

 Celestial coordinates for the J2000 equinox of NGC 7444 are provided in the following table: